 Personality disorders are thought to be caused by a combination of these genetic and environmental influences.
-Some people may have a genetic vulnerability to developing antisocial personality disorder — and life situations may trigger its actual development.
+Some people may have genes that make them vulnerable to developing antisocial personality disorder — and life situations may trigger its development.

 There may be a link between an early lack of empathy — understanding the perspectives and problems of others, including other children — and later onset of antisocial personality disorder.
-These personality problems may be inherited and identifying them early may help improve long-term outcomes.
+Identifying these personality problems early may help improve long-term outcomes.

-Although the precise cause of antisocial personality disorder isn't known, certain factors seem to increase the risk of developing or triggering antisocial personality disorder, including:
+Although the precise cause of antisocial personality disorder isn't known, certain factors seem to increase the risk of developing or triggering it, including:

 Tests and diagnosis

-When doctors believe someone has antisocial personality disorder, they typically run a series of medical and psychological tests and exams.
-These can help rule out other problems that could be causing symptoms, pinpoint a diagnosis and also check for any related complications.
-These exams and tests generally include:
+When doctors believe someone has antisocial personality disorder, they typically run a series of medical and psychological tests and exams to help determine a diagnosis.
+These evaluations generally include: